luk036/ellipsoid-method/ellipsoid.md

       \text{s.t.} & \Omega({\color{blue}p}) {\color{red}\succeq} 0, {\color{blue}\kappa} {\color{red}\ge} 0 \\\\
  \end{array}$$

-Note: the 1st term is concave, the 2nd term is convex
+Note that the 1st term is concave and the 2nd term is convex

--   However, if there are enough samples such that $Y$ is a positive definite matrix, then the function is convex within $[0, 2Y]$
+-   However, if there are enough samples such that $Y$ is a positive definite matrix, then the function is convex in $[0, 2Y]$

 ---

-Example: Maximum Likelihood estimation (cont'd)
+Example: Maximum Likelihood Estimation (cont'd)
 -----------------------------------------------

--   Therefore, the following problem is convex:
+-   Thus, the following problem is convex:

 $$\begin{array}{ll}
       \min_{\color{blue}\kappa, p}   &   \log \det V({\color{blue}p}) + \mathrm{Tr}(V({\color{blue}p})^{-1}Y) \\\\